AutoResearch/autora/docs/contribute/module.md

 It is highly encouraged that you add documentation of your package in `docs/index.md`.
 You can also add new or delete unnecessary pages in the `docs` folder.
-However you structure your documentation, be sure that structure is reflected in the `mkdocs.yml` file. new pages or delete pages that you deleted from the `docs` folder.
+However you structure your documentation, be sure that structure is reflected in the `mkdocs.yml` file.

 You are also encouraged to describe basic usage of your theorist in the python notebook ``Basic Usage.ipynb`` in the `docs` folder.
 Finally you can outline the basic setup of your theorist in